individual-brain-charting/public_protocols/stanford_battery/README.md

 Either way, a prompt will appear and you will have to fill some parameters.
 First you will be asked for the participant number.
-Here we used a naming convention that needs to be preserver in order for other scripts to work, using the following structure:
+Here we used a naming convention that needs to be preserved in order for other scripts to work, using the following structure:

     sub-[sub_number]_ses-[session_number]_[run_number]